top of page

 Computer Science or Informatics:

 Proficiency in programming and software development with a habit for robust unit testing.
-Our group mainly develops software in a Python + SQL environment with R for additional statistical analysis.
-For decision support prototype development and evaluation, web-based user interface design and the human-computer interaction testing experience will be valuable.
+Our group mainly develops software in a Python + SQL environment with use of large language model APIs, cloud computing environments, and R for additional statistical analysis.
+For decision support prototype development and evaluation, web-based user interface design, human-computer interaction testing experience can be valuable.

 Statistics and Mathematics: